blackfennec-org/blackfennec/docs/source/project/requirements/non_functional.rst

 **Title (ID)**    Json-Export
 **Scenario**      A user wants to export a file in his project to an external location.
 **Stimulus**      The user clicks to export a file of the project.
-**Expectation**   The file is exported without containing any black-fennec proprietary data.
+**Expectation**   The file is exported without containing any Black Fennec proprietary data.
 **Measure**       Check for sufficient rights, understandable error message shown if no permission.
 **Criteria**      File at location is overwritten.
 No proprietary data contained in exported file.
 ================  ==================